PavanBharadiya/IIITB-ML-Project-Rossmann-Store-Sales/README.md

 # IIITB-ML-Project-Rossmann-Store-Sales

-Title - Rossman Store Sales
+Title - Rossman Store Sales<br>
 1)Bharadiya Pavan V.(MT2018023)<br>
 2)Devarakonda Deepak S.(MT2018031)

-You are provided with historical sales data for Rossmann stores.
+<p>You are provided with historical sales data for Rossmann stores.
 The task is to forecast the "Sales" column for the test set.
-Please note that you need to predict only for one day.
+Please note that you need to predict only for one day.</p>

 1)All the packages required to run the code are given in "requirements.txt" file.
 2)All the .py files, .csv files,report, .tex file and pickle files except "randomForest_pickle.pkl" are there in zipped folder.